CristeaTeodorAndrei/CubeSat/README.md

 Running the script <b>TS.py</b> the OBC should begin testing sequence and a custom TM is sent to the GCM via the RF Module that indicates the sensors has been detected. <br>
 If the RF Module is not working or is not responding the RED LED will blink continuously.<br>
-If the RF Module is working a the GREEN LED will blink continuously and a TM will be send with the following format:
+If the RF Module is working the GREEN LED will blink continuously and a TM will be send with the following format:

-- 0x00_0x00_0x00_0x00
+- >>[0x00, 0x00, 0x00, 0x00]

 TM's params should have the following values: